ofiwg/libfabric/prov/efa/docs/pkt-processing.md

 can't be reconstructed in the future. `rxr_pkt_post_ctrl_or_queue` handles those cases.

-We also may queue an rx/tx entry if we're unable to continue sending segments or if we fail to post a control message for that entry.
+We also may queue an rxe/te if we're unable to continue sending segments or if we fail to post a control message for that entry.
 You'll find the lists where those are queued and progressed in `rxr_ep_progress_internal`.